JFK documentary with Flint/East Village Magazine connection airing on PBS June 2

 A bonus of the project occurred at the premier of the documentary at the JFK Library in Boston May 6.
 There Nelson reunited for the first time with his high school English teacher, Patricia Hope Edmonds, now 86, who had encouraged his writing, urged him to go on to college and whose husband George, an Amherst alum, wrote Ted a letter of recommendation.

 The movie project was hatched at the 50th reunion of the Amherst Class of ’64, where the alums wanted to produce something of value beyond nostalgia.
 A theme of “The World We Inherited, The World We Will Bequeath,” emerged, and from that, reflections on JFK’s momentous visit to the campus and the impact of his speech became their focus.
-They proceeded to form a nonprofit, tax-exempt organization, Reunion ’64, to raise money for the project.
+They proceeded to form a nonprofit, tax-exempt organization, Reunion ’64, Inc., to raise money for the project.
 They began working with Northern Light Productions soon thereafter.

 In addition to funds contributed by Reunion ’64, the film received financial support from Amherst College, the Arthur Vining Davis Foundation, and many individual donors.

-The Amherst team also developed a website, jfkthelastspeech.org, and a companion book JFK: The Last Speech is scheduled for publication in July.
+The Amherst team also developed a website, jfkthelastspeech.org.
+A companion book JFK: The Last Speech is scheduled for publication in July.

-The book’s introduction, co-written by Nelson, retired Dexter cardiologist Roger Mills, and the Reunion ’64 committee, reflects on “the relevance and haunting irony that JFK’s words bring to the problems of now.
+The book’s introduction, co-written by Nelson, retired Dexter, MI cardiologist Roger Mills, and the Reunion ’64 committee, reflects on “the relevance and haunting irony that JFK’s words bring to the problems of now.
 When civic culture is fractured and the value of the liberal arts is questioned,” they write, “this message from 1963 has particular resonance.”
 Mills, also a 1964 Amherst graduate, was briefly interviewed in the film and is co-editor of the companion book.

 Seventh Ward Councilwoman Monica Galloway, U.S Rep. Dan Kildee staffer Gary Jones, Kettering professor Ben Pauli and several other Flint residents have cameos in the Flint segment.